shivasiddharth/GassistPi/README.md

 ```
 sudo raspi-config
 ```
 Select advanced options, then audio and choose to force audio

+**Those using any other DACs or HATs install the cards as per the manufacturer's guide** ** and then you can try using the USB-DAC config file after changing the hardware ids**

-4. RESTART PI
+4. Restart Pi

-5. CHECK THE SPEAKER'S WORKING IN TERMINAL
+5. Check the speaker using the following command

 ```
 speaker-test -t wav